ever-c0de/html_to_pdf/README.md

 For choosing the node bundles that can be converted, navigate to Configuration->Development->HTML to PDF (/admin/config/development/generate-pdf-content-config).<br>

-After link "Get PDF Version" will appear on pages of this bundles.
+After this link "Get PDF Version" will appear on pages of this bundles.